 WELCOME TO THIS REMEMBERING PLACE!

-Memories of recipes are much the same as my genealogy page.
+Memories of recipes are much the same as genealogy.

 Genealogy research is interesting, but the stories of harvesting and preserving of such had much more to offer.
 I pray that these thawed out recipes remain more sublime and extraordinary than the packaged and throw-away hedonism of today.
 Breakfasts and dinners were foods made in praise of our ancestral past, mostly in farming and remain strong, if subdued echoes in our present and short attentioned future.